cisagov/dotgov-home/pages/registration/registration.md

 3. Prepare an authorization letter to request approval for the domain:

-    - Copy and paste an [Authorization Letter Template]({{ site.baseurl }}/registration/authorization-templates/) into a word processor, and update the letter with the appropriate information for your request.
+    - Copy and paste an [authorization letter template]({{ site.baseurl }}/registration/authorization-templates/) into a word processor, and update the letter with the appropriate information for your request.
 The letter must be on *official letterhead stationary*, with a signature from your organization's *authorizing authority*.
 See the .gov [domain requirements]({{site.baseurl }}/registration/requirements/) for who that is for your organization type.
     - Define [three points of contact]({{ site.baseurl }}/registration/common-questions/#what-are-the-requirements-for-a-domains-three-points-of-contact): an administrative, a billing, and a technical POC.

 4. Email your authorization letter to <registrar@dotgov.gov>, or fax a copy to 540-301-0160.